- Must you repair your car with an insurance payout?

 Whose name is on the car insurance check?

-Drivers who own their cars free of any loan obligation typically receive a check in their name, says Loretta Worters, vice president of media relations for the Insurance Information Institute.
+Drivers who own their cars outright typically receive a check in their name, says Loretta Worters, vice president of media relations for the Insurance Information Institute.

 “If you own your vehicle outright, then your insurer should make out a check in your name,” Worters says.
 “The insurance company will likely ask you for proof of ownership before they issue the check.”